hjortmar/read-pdfs-with-powershell-itextsharp/README.md

 UiPath will not automagically log the outcome of your script, it will wait for the script to complete but you will need to deal with the logs and/or include ways of confirmation of your desired outcome in your script when you need to be thorough (which should be always).

 ### Pro ###
-The ability to make use of modules and scripts made by people with big IQs for your UiPath projects and the scripts do not need to be run within the context of UiPath.
+The ability to take advantage of modules and scripts made by people with big IQs in your UiPath projects and the scripts do not need to be run within the context of UiPath.
 Huge.

 WIP